csci338/spring2025/pages/_assignments/project01.md

 1. Breaking requirements up into logical units that can be worked on in parallel (i.e., minimizing the dependencies between components).
 1. Thinking about which "jobs" each component will have.
-1. Working with a common development environment usind Docker (e.g., operating system, python versions, coding conventions, testing suite) so that the app runs identically on any machine.
+1. Working with a common development environment using Docker (e.g., operating system, python versions, coding conventions, testing suite) so that the app runs identically on any machine.
 1. Working with static analysis tools.
 1. Writing tests.
 1. Devising a workflow for integrating work.